Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Authors

-1 Phd student, Department of Behavioral and Cognitive Sciences in Sport, Faculty of Sport Sciences and Health, University of Tehran, Tehran, Iran
+1 Department of Behavioral and Cognitive Sciences in Sport, Faculty of Sport Sciences and Health, University of Tehran, Tehran, Iran.

-3 Associate professor, Department Biomedical Engineering & Medical Physics, faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran
+4 Associate professor, Department Biomedical Engineering & Medical Physics, faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran.

-4 5- Associate professor, Department of Pediatrics, faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran
+5 5- Associate professor, Department of Pediatrics, faculty of Medicine, Tehran University of Medical Sciences, Tehran, Iran.

 Abstract

-Methods: The participants were 5 children referred to Fakhr Sadegh Clinic with an average age (10.2±2.28) who were selected Convenience.
-The parents of the children completed the consent form.
-Each participant was tested once before and once after training using the Purdue pegboard test, and the performance of one-handed, two-handed simultaneously and consecutively was checked.
-The participants performed two 30-minute sessions of bimanual exercises every week for a total of six weeks.
+Methods: Five children referred to Fakhr e Sadegh Clinic with a mean age of 10.2±2.28 years were selected via convenience sampling.
+Parents of the children completed the consent form.
+Each participant was tested once before and once after the training using the Purdue pegboard test, and one-handed, simultaneous bimanual, and sequential bimanual performance were assessed.
+The participants performed two 30-minute bimanual exercise sessions per week for a total of six weeks.

-Results: The results were analyzed through spss27 software.
-Paired t-test showed that the performance of the less affected hand and consecutive bimanual coordination increased significantly, but simultaneous bimanual coordination did not improve significantly.
-Also, the Wilcoxon test did not show a significant improvement in the more affected hand.
+Results: The results were analyzed using SPSS 27 software.
+Paired t-test showed that performance of the less affected hand (p=0.03) and sequential bimanual coordination (p=0.00) increased significantly, while simultaneous bimanual coordination (p=0.08) did not improve significantly.
+Also, the Wilcoxon test did not show a significant improvement in the more affected hand (p=0.06).

 Keywords